mulka/ploverwiki/Beginner's-Guide:-Get-Started-with-Plover.md

 Plover works on **Windows, Mac, and Linux**.

-* Download and install the [latest release](https://github.com/openstenoproject/plover/releases/).
-* See the [installation guide](https://github.com/openstenoproject/plover/wiki/Installation-Guide) for more information.
+* See the [installation guide](https://github.com/openstenoproject/plover/wiki/Installation-Guide) to install Plover.
 * If you get stuck, see the [troubleshooting guide](https://github.com/openstenoproject/plover/wiki/Troubleshooting:-Common-Issues).

 ## Connect a compatible keyboard or stenography machine